18-Day Mexico Day Of the Dead

 The contrast of the ruins against the blue of the Mexican Caribbean is striking.
 After a guided visit, you’ll continue onto Coba.
 Wrapped in a forest enclave, this less ‘put together’ pyramid ruin is less visited and a must-see.

-Accommodation: Kimpton Aluna Hotel or similar
+Accommodation: Kimpton Aluna Hotel (or similar), Tulum

 Included: Breakfast and Dinner